jburnham/collectd-carbon/README.md

 Instead, if you configure carbon_writer to have a ManglePlugin, this class will have full control over how the path will be made.
-No additional processing will done to the path except for DifferentiateCounters.
+No additional processing will be done to the path except for DifferentiateCounters.

 ## COUNTER and DERIVE Types